Q&A: Training To Momentary Muscular Failure

 Yes, but only very briefly.

 When performing normal dynamic repetitions the only way to be certain you have achieved MMF is to continue attempting to move positively for a few seconds.
 Occasionally when you think you have achieved MMF if you attempt to gradually contract harder you will find you are able to continue positive movement.
 You may only move a few more degrees or inches, or you may end up completing another repetition.
 There is no way to be sure you have achieved positive failure unless you keep trying for at least a few seconds.
 However, beyond some point additional contraction post-failure appears to be counterproductive.
-Advanced trainees who routinely perform extended static holds, multiple forced reps, or multiple rest-pause reps beyond failure often find they require a much longer time to recover between workouts but do not make faster overall progress.
+Advanced trainees who routinely perform extended static holds, multiple forced reps, or multiple rest-pause reps beyond failure often find they require a much longer time to recover between workouts.
 A little seems to go a long way, and it is very easy to overdo or misuse these techniques.

 Some of these have uses when training beginners who are still learning to train with a very high level of intensity, but only very few, and they need to be done correctly and used very judiciously or they will not have the desired effect.